 Any defect and/or deficiency, not affecting the maintenance of class, or any other information deemed noteworthy is indicated as a memorandum.
-Memoranda are not to be regarded as recommendations.
+Memoranda are not to be regarded as conditions of class.

-2.14 Representative tanks or spaces
+2.15 Representative tanks or spaces

-Representative tanks or spaces are those which are expected to reflect the condition of other tanks or spaces of similar type and with similar corrosion prevention systems.
+Representative tanks or spaces are those which are expected to reflect the condition of other tanks or spaces of similar type and service and with similar corrosion prevention systems.
 When selecting representative tanks or spaces, account is to be taken of the service and repair history on board and identifiable critical structural areas and/or suspect areas.

-2.15 Substantial corrosion
+2.16 Substantial corrosion

 Substantial corrosion is an extent of corrosion such that assessment of the corrosion pattern indicates wastage in excess of 75% of allowable margin, but within acceptable limits.
+For ships built under TL Common Structural Rules, substantial corrosion is an extent of corrosion such that the assessment of corrosion pattern indicates a measured thickness between t{ren} + 0,5 mm and t{ren} .

-2.16 Suspect areas
+2.17 Suspect areas